 You are not alone.

 The journey towards addiction recovery and transformation impacts a family just as much as the individual themselves.
 Many of the ways family tries to help their loved one struggling, in fact enables the addiction to flourish.
-Our desire is to help families learn about the best ways they can support their loved one through their addiction.
-In addition, we want to provide loved ones with the support THEY need to navigate the 12 months during which their loved one is a part of Restore Addiction Recovery – from spouses to parents, children, siblings, or care givers.
-We know that addiction affects more than just the individual addicted.
-Family members and loved ones are also profoundly affected and we know that they are in need of loving support, too.
+Our desire is to help educate friends and family about the best ways they can support their loved one battling addiction.
+We know that all those involved need support, too!